Grof Transpersonal Training

 Where do training events take place?

-Currently, modules are held in the United States at retreat centers near Taos, New Mexico; Joshua Tree, California; and upstate New York.
-Internationally, training groups are currently underway in Australia, England, Brazil, Chile, and Spain.
-Past groups have completed certification in Argentina, Australia, Brazil, Germany, Italy, Russia, the Scandinavian countries and Spain.
+Currently, modules are held in the United States at retreat centers near Taos, New Mexico; Joshua Tree, California; and the Connecticut River Valley.
+Internationally, training groups are currently underway in Australia, Brazil, Chile, Columbia, Czech Republic, Russia, Slovenia, Spain and Ukraine, and starting in 2016, Austria, England, India, and Mexico.
+Past groups have completed certification in Argentina, Australia, Brazil, Chile, Germany, Italy, Russia, the Scandinavian countries and Spain.
 We make every effort to find venues that support the Holotropic perspective and deep inner work, by being in or near nature, in private settings, and with comfortable accommodations; balanced with affordability.

 How does someone begin the training?